 That is, you can’t really measure the friendship I’ve gained with Omar, when he comes over to my house and pretends to enjoy the tea or the spaghetti I make him.
 You can’t really put statistics on sitting at a cafe with Driss discussing the Arab Spring, revolution after revolution.
 But that’s more about what I’m here to do, to foster friendships.
 Plain and simple like that.
 And I’m not sure any report I could write or submit to Peace Corps could ever capture the importance of that (or the importance of that for American tax dollars), but I think and believe it has a lasting impact on these two societies, fostering these little friendships that ultimately reflects the friendship of not solely these individuals but of these two societies, as well.
 And that’s something to write home about.

 But in the long run, however you choose to “measure” our “efforts” in this country, I imagine I’ll gain more out of this than any “host country national” will, and I imagine I’ll have moments where I can picture my grandfather leaning against a Moroccan building, one leg kicked up against the wall with a half-smile across his face, and I might mimic that just a tad.
-Because we live like the people we love.
+Because we live life like the people we love.
 We mimic their moves and try to be who they were, and God willing, the people we love and admire, the people we want to reflect, will be good people, people who lived the kind of lives worth reflecting.
 There’s too many people in this world reflecting and admiring the wrong kind of people.
 Which brings me to a whole other conversation altogether.

 I was chatting with a few friends, different conversations but both of whom have really been struggling with gaining a sense of identity and purpose lately, and one of whom is in many respects reflecting anyone who will listen, it seems, anyone who will make him feel like he’s cared about.
 [This, by the way, was another one of those confirming moments for me, where I realized that development work may not be my calling but listening to people and giving them some degree of guidance might be more my speed.]
 So, in both conversations, one of the realizations I had was that when we’re faced with the trite question, “Who Am I?” we force ourselves to find answers to that.
 We never just stop, sit back and let that question be a question.
 We have to fill that void with something and constantly be prepared to provide a very concise answer.
 Who am I?
 I am a hipster.
 I am a goth kid.
 I am a Republican.
 I am a Democrat.
 I am an American.
 I am this music, not that music.
 I am the North Face with Adidas sandals.
 You get the point.